 Some are very liberal in their terms.
-For example, the MIT license and the Do Whatever the F**k You Want license allow anyone to use the item in any way they like.
+For example, the MIT license and the Do What the F**k You Want to Public License (it’s a real, honest) allow anyone to use the item in any way they like.
 Neither impose any conditions on the user.

 The GPL mentioned earlier has a less liberal condition.
 Anyone who adapts an item under the license has to release their adaptation under the same license.

 This is part of the reason there are so many free plugins and themes for WordPress.
 WordPress uses the GPL, meaning all plugins and themes have to use the GPL too as they adapt WordPress.